-- 1. Trade or business activities in which you materially participated. - 2.
-Rental real estate activities in which you materially participated if you were a real estate professional for the tax year.
-You were a real estate professional only if you met both of the following conditions: - a.
-More than half of the personal services you performed in trades or businesses were performed in real property trades or businesses in which you materially participated, and - b.
+1. Trade or business activities in which you materially participated.

+2. Rental real estate activities in which you materially participated if you were a "real estate professional" for the tax year.
+You were a real estate professional only if you met both of the following conditions:

+a.
+More than half of the personal services you performed in trades or businesses were performed in real property trades or businesses in which you materially participated and b.
 You performed more than 750 hours of services in real property trades or businesses in which you materially participated.

 For purposes of this rule, each interest in rental real estate is a separate activity, unless you elect to treat all interests in rental real estate as one activity.
+For details on making this election, see the Instructions for Schedule E (Form 1040).